open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ![image](https://user-images.githubusercontent.com/57566630/185605436-17f08083-b219-4b38-b714-eb891f7a8e56.png)

-The `update_params` in OptimWrapper achieves the standard gradient computation, parameter update and gradient zeroing process which can be used to update the model parameters directly.
+The `OptimWrapper.update_params` achieves the standard process for gradient computation, parameter updating, and gradient zeroing, which can be used to update the model parameters directly.

 **2.1 Mixed-precision training with SGD in PyTorch**